How the SRT works

 Pensions, ISAs, and National Insurance

-- UK property: if you keep UK property, rental income remains subject to UK tax (Non-Resident Landlord Scheme).
+- UK property: if you keep UK property, rental income remains a UK-tax topic and may involve the Non-Resident Landlord Scheme.

 Practical exit planning